jamescarr/nodejs-training/lesson2-basics/globals/readme.md

 There are a lot of other operations, go to the REPL and type process.[TAB] to see a list of other methods available, such as cwd(), kill, pid, and exit

+## module

+module is a very important global which also means that now is a good time to move on to lesson 3: modules.